tdsat/e-agora/README.md

 ## TODO

-* Translate greek comments to english so that you can fully appreciate the genius...ness of it all
-* Dockerize it because why not lol
+-[x] Translate greek comments to english so that you can fully appreciate the genius...ness of it all -[ ] Dockerize it because why not lol
-* Add licence
+-[ ] Add licence

 ## Final notes

 This was a trip down memory lane and if anybody ever reaches this page, I hope you had fun at my misfortune.
 Yeah, it's shitty code and I'm happy I've grown enough to realize that.

+Some of the translations are intentionally wrong because they were also wrong in the original version and I wanted to preserve the authentic feeling 😂

 PRs (lol) about the code will not be accepted.
 It's already perfect.
 For anything else (like making fun of me), be my guest.